Electric field-induced domain wall motion in spin spiral multiferroics

-\textit{The Model} -- { In order to study the motion of the chiral DWs, we consider a quasi-1D model, where a magnetization $\mathbf{M}(x)$ continuously varies along $x$ through an interval of total length $L$. $\mathbf{M}$ can be directed along all the three spatial directions.
+{ In order to study the motion of the chiral DWs, we consider a 1D model , where a magnetization $\mathbf{M}(x)$ continuously varies along $x$ through an interval of total length $L$.
+The dynamics of the spiral magnet is described by the Lagrangian density $\mathcal{L}$ \cite{Li2012,auerbach2012book},